S-kipper/bookbot/README.md

 #Learning Goals

--Practice Python functions and modules
+- Practice Python functions and modules
--Work with files and strings
+- Work with files and strings
--Learn basic project structure
+- Learn basic project structure
--Get comfortable using Git and GitHub
+- Get comfortable using Git and GitHub